laruence/yar/README.md

 - yar.content_type // default "application/octet-stream"
 - yar.allow_persistent // default Off

-*NOTE* yar.connect_time is a value in milliseconds, and was measured in seconds in 1.2.1 and before.
+*NOTE* yar.connect_time is a value in milliseconds, which was measured in seconds before 1.2.1.

 ## Constants
 - YAR_VERSION